sean-m/wifi-sitter/README.md

 *Many thanks to Matt Davis for  [this](http://stackoverflow.com/a/4865893/977627) answer and Samuael Neff for [this](http://stackoverflow.com/a/12282179/977627).
 They helped a lot with converting to a service.*

+This repository is mirrored on my site, [here](https://mcardletech.com/git/sean-m/wifi-sitter).